Villages & CastlesVillages & Castles

 The Fortress of Castrocaro Terme

-Although the cliff had been inhabited since Neolithic times, the first documentary evidence dates back to 961.
-Since its construction in 1118 the fortress has always been easy to defend thanks to its strategic position.
+Although the cliff has been inhabited since the Neolithic period, the first documentary evidence dates back to 961.
+Since its construction in 1118, the fortress has always been easy to defend thanks to its strategic position.

-Under the rule of the Pope and the reign of the King of Naples, Robert of Anjou, the castle went from being a feudal residence to being a military stronghold and a courthouse at the end of the 13th century.
+At the end of the 13th century, under the rule of the Pope and the King of Naples, Robert of Anjou, the castle was transformed from a feudal residence into a military stronghold and a seat of justice.

-It achieved its greatest glory at the beginning of the 15th century when the Republic of Florence annexed the hamlet of Castrocaro, which had been the capital of Tuscan Romagna for over 200 years.
+It reached its greatest splendour at the beginning of the 15th century when the Republic of Florence annexed the village of Castrocaro, which had been the capital of Tuscan Romagna for over 200 years.

-The fortress comprises three different architectural and defensive structures, namely the Girone (the oldest part dating back to before the year 1000), the Rocca (added in the 13th or 14th century), and the Arsenali Medicei (an example of Renaissance fortification that in Italy is quite unique in terms of size and type).
+The Fortress is made up of three different architectural and defensive structures: the Girone (the oldest part dates back to before the year 1000), the Rocca (added in the 13th or 14th century) and the Arsenali Medicei (an example of Renaissance fortification that is unique in Italy for its size and type).

-The ticket also includes the entrance to the Bailey, the Courtyard, the Church of Santa Barbara, the Tower of Prisons, the Troglodyte Caves, and the so-called “Balcone dell’Acquacheta”, a large terrace with a breathtaking view of the valley and Mount Falterona.
+The ticket also includes access to the Bailey, the Courtyard, the Church of Santa Barbara, the Prison Tower, the Troglodyte Caves and the “Balcone dell’Acquacheta”, a large terrace with a breathtaking view over the valley and Mount Falterona.

 The Fortress of Bertinoro

-The Fortress in the hamlet of Bertinoro was built atop the Cesubium hill in the 10th century.
+The Fortress in the vollage of Bertinoro was built in the 10th century on the Cesubium hill.

-The medieval structure has been refurbished several times.
-The most significant change occurred at the end of the 16th century when it became a bishop’s palace.
+The medieval structure was modified several times.
+The most important change took place at the end of the 16th century, when it became a bishop’s palace.

-Over the centuries, it passed through the hands of the Counts of Bertinoro, the House of Malatesta, and even by Caterina Sforza and Cesare Borgia.
+Over the centuries it passed through the hands of the Counts of Bertinoro, the House of Malatesta and even Catherine Sforza and Cesare Borgia.

-Inside there were the lord’s residence and the hamlet, with houses and workshops.
-They were provided with water, food supply, and even barracks and prisons.
-It has been the seat of the University Residential Centre of Bertinoro since 1994, whereas its ancient underground cisterns have been home to the Interfaith Museum since 2005.
-This is the only museum in Italy where you can admire places, rituals, and objects that connect the history of mankind and the three main monotheistic religions: Christianity, Judaism, Islam.
+Since 1994 it has been the seat of the University Residential Centre of Bertinoro, while its ancient underground cisterns have housed the Interreligious Museum since 2005.
+This is the only museum in Italy where you can admire places, rituals and objects that link the history of mankind and the three main monotheistic religions: Christianity, Judaism and Islam.

 CASTLES AND THERMAL SPAS IN THE PROVINCE OF RIMINI